Dog Skin Allergies - What You Need To Know About Symptoms, Causes And Hypoallergenic Diet

 Skin allergies, called allergic dermatitis, are the most common type of allergic reactions in dogs.
 Dogs can be allergic to grooming products, food and environmental irritants such as pollen or insect bites.
 Other causes include:

-The most common food that dogs are usually allergic to are beef, dairy, wheat, egg, chicken, lamb, soy, pork, rabbit and fish.
+The most common food that dogs are usually allergic to are chicken, dairy, wheat, egg and soy - to name a few.
 Most pets are allergic to animal proteins rather than grains, and dogs are usually allergic to more than one thing.

 Some dogs are allergic to flea bites and you will notice this if you see your dog often scratching the base of their tail, or notice redness and scabbing on their skin.
 You may also spot signs of fleas, such as flea dirt or even see the fleas themselves.